menu

 Midtown North is a densely urban neighborhood (based on population density) located in Atlantic City, New Jersey.

 Midtown North real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and townhomes.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Midtown North neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics